realworldrobots/realworldrobots.github.io/cfp.md

 ## [Call for Lightning Talks](https://easychair.org/cfp/MTG-RSS-22)

 We are soliciting **1-2 page extended abstracts** targeting work involving robot hardware, especially encouraging presentation of "positive" and "negative" results (opportunities and challenges) that otherwise might have trouble finding a suitable venue.
 We hope this will be an opportunity to not just connect researchers working on hardware with each other, but also give them access to feedback from industry professionals.
-We are particularly interested in posters that discuss:
+We are particularly interested in work that discuss:
 + Critical software and hardware debugging experiences and insightful failed algorithmic and system level research attempts that are typically not “publishable”,
 + Aggregated “best practice” suggestions for getting up to speed on new robot hardware and for developing hardware and software infrastructures that enable rapid prototyping and easy deployments,
 + Surprising discoveries gleaned from deploying algorithms onto physical robots,